MarcMoerkeberg/MarcMoerkeberg/README.md

 - 👋 Hi, I’m Marc.
 - 👀 I’m interested in game and web developement.
-- 🌱 I’m currently working on a website using Vuejs 3.* and Vuetify.
+- 🌱 I’m currently working on a project for indexing Magic the Gathering card collections.
-- 📫 Reach me on twitter [@MarcMoerkeberg](https://twitter.com/MarcMoerkeberg)
+- 📫 Reach me on twitter [@MarcMoerkeberg](https://twitter.com/MarcMoerkeberg) or visit my [website](https://marcmorkeberg.dk/)

 <!---
 MarcMoerkeberg/MarcMoerkeberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.